Enabling administrator updates to Visual Studio with Microsoft Endpoint Configuration Manager

 - Ask questions to the community at the Visual Studio Setup Q&A Forum.

 - Go to the Visual Studio support page, and check whether your issue is listed in the FAQ.
+You can also select the Support Link button for chat help.

 - Contact your organization’s technical account manager for Microsoft.